IRT Third Avenue Line: Closures

 In the 1930s and 1940s, as part of the integration of the different subway companies in New York City—the IRT along with Brooklyn–Manhattan Transit (BMT) and Independent Subway System (IND)—the Third Avenue elevated and its counterparts on Second, Sixth, and Ninth Avenues came under criticism from New York mayor Fiorello La Guardia and his successors.
 The elevateds were regarded as blights on their communities and obsolete, since the subways were being built or were planned to replace them.

 The IND Sixth Avenue Line and the IND Eighth Avenue Line rendered the Sixth and Ninth Avenue elevateds obsolete, except for a small shuttle that served the Polo Grounds on the Ninth Avenue Line.
 They were closed by 1940 and demolished by 1941.
 The Second Avenue elevated was also gradually demolished from 1940 to 1942.
 When the Second Avenue elevated was closed on June 13, 1942, the weekday and Saturday Chatham Square to Freeman Street via the West Farms line service was rerouted via the Third Avenue Line, running express south of 129th Street.
 The Third Avenue elevated was kept open because it was intended to stay in use until the Second Avenue Subway was built to replace it.
 Pressure against the elevated from real estate interests soon began, with the creation in 1941 of the Third Avenue Elevated Noise Abatement Committee, which consisted of what The New York Times described as "men in the real estate business."
 The committee initially sought a decrease in train service, saying the noise from the elevated "constitutes a menace to health, comfort and peaceable home life."

 The system was closed in sections from 1950 to 1973.
 First, the South Ferry spur, which connected South Ferry to Chatham Square, was closed on December 22, 1950.
 This permanently closed the South Ferry elevated station, which had previously served all four IRT elevated lines that originally ran in Manhattan.
 Free transfers were provided to the M13 bus to make up for the loss in service.

 The Bronx Park terminal station was closed on November 14, 1951, with morning peak and midday locals thenceforth running to Gun Hill Road, and afternoon peak locals running to Fordham Road.
 Morning peak local-express trains started at Fordham Road, while PM peak local-express trains were extended to Gun Hill Road.
-On March 14, 1952, evening, nightime and weekend and holiday service was discontinued south of 149th Street.
+On March 14, 1952, evening, nighttime and weekend and holiday service was discontinued south of 149th Street.